pratikraj0509/pratikraj0509/README.md

 You can often find me working on making interactive dashboard in power bi and tablebeu, Data analysis projects and coding in Python
 - ⚡ Fun fact: I love to watch Web Series
-- 💬 Ask me about Web Designs and Web Atrs
+- 💬 Ask me about Web Designs and Web Arts

 ### Connect with me